Frequently asked questions

 What will my child get from Discovery Athletic Club that he/she won't get with another club or organization?

 With us your child will receive consistent coaching because we train all of our coaches in our method and philosophy.
 While there are personal differences between coaches, we continually wortk with them to make sure they are following the correct curriculum.

 Our low ratio of players to coaches provides more individual attention for players.
 It's also normal for us to have 2-3 coaches on the field even if it's only with 6 kids.
 Think of how little your child gets to talk to the coach if there are a dozen (or more) other players on the field?
 Over an hour that's 5 minutes maximum and that's assuming it's just one conversation after another with no team coaching.
 We can easily double that.
 That's how we can make sure your child is getting the needed attention to pefect his/her technical and tactical abilities - the coach won't be focused solely on one player needing a little extra assistance while leaving everyone else to mill around.

 As winning-at-all-costs isn't in our wheelhouse, your child will get plenty of time on the ball no matter his or her ability.
 Our coaches also don't understand the reasoning for berating a child for making a mistake when psychology proves that positivity is so much more effective.
 Together these ideas simply mean more FUN.

-What's the difference between Free Play and Academy Play?
+What's the difference between Open Play and Academy Play?

 Academy Play is for the more serious players.
-Don't confuse it with a high level of play, just those who wish to work harder and pay more attention.
+Don't confuse it with a standard higher level of play; it is for those who wish to work harder and have the ability to pay more attention.
 Practices will move along much faster and as such players are expected to hustle more and will develop more skills.

-Both are great options and they are up to you and your child.
+Both are great options for any level of player and they are up to you and your child.
 It's not a tryout type of thing.